micahyoung/docker-layer-extract/README.md

 ```

 ## Windows Tarball format
 On Windows, the extracted layer embeds Windows-specific values in a PAX header.
-These values are useful for docker buy not compatible with most tar implementations.
+These values are useful for Docker but not compatible with most tar implementations.
 To strip these headers when extracting, use the `--strip-pax` option.

 ## Viewing Hive Delta Entries
 Each `*_Delta` file is a registry hive file and can be viewed using `regedit`